sghall/react-compound-slider/README.md

 - Use hooks internally and export them
 - Drive state changes with a reducer that can be changed by the user

-The new version of this slider will allow for more customization.
+The upcoming versions of this slider will allow for more customization.
 I don't expect any significant changes for existing users.
-If you are comfortable with React and would like to help out, install the beta version `npm install react-compound-slider@beta` and report any issues.
-The API is the same but the code was converted to Typescript.

 ### Motivation